2020 Election: Public Health on the Ballot

 Election Day is fast approaching.
 Millions of Americans have already voted, and the participation rates for both early voting and absentee voting are outpacing previous elections.
 This is all happening against a backdrop of increasing coronavirus cases across the U.S., litigation over elections administration, and continued disparities in health outcomes among communities of color and low-wealth communities.

-In this webinar, speakers will discuss voting in the midst of a pandemic, what to expect on Election Day and the days and weeks after, and how participation in the electoral process can create healthier communities and lead to health equity.
+In this webinar, speakers discuss voting in the midst of a pandemic, what to expect on Election Day and the days and weeks after, and how participation in the electoral process can create healthier communities and lead to health equity.

 This webinar will be a moderated discussion on the topics of: